planetoftheweb/seven/src/posts/2015-02-19-Understanding-Data-Formats.md

 ---
 layout: post
-category: post
-title: Understanding Data Formats used for Visualization Applications
+title: "Understanding Data Formats used for Visualization Applications"
-summary: In order to work with data-visualization, it's important to understand the formats commonly used to generate visual data.
-In this article, I'll talk about different formats for storing data plus their advantages and disadvantages and give you some resources.
+summary: "In order to work with data-visualization, it's important to understand the formats commonly used to generate visual data.
+In this article, I'll talk about different formats for storing data plus their advantages and disadvantages and give you some resources."
 hero: /images/articles/dataformats.png
 thumb: /images/articles/dataformats_tn.png
 tags:
+  - post
   - data visualization
 ---